 - additional medicines may be needed to prevent your baby contracting HIV

-You will be at risk of developing infections that you wouldn’t normally be at risk of if as your immune system has been damaged by the HIV virus.
+You may be at risk of developing infections that you wouldn’t normally be at risk of, as your immune system has been damaged by the HIV virus.

 People with HIV have a higher risk of developing infections such as:

 - Cancer – especially Lymphoma & Kaposi’s Sarcoma